-Contact: Caitlin Whitty '08, Director of Service 503-721-7739 caitlin.whitty@smapdx.org The Community Service Program, a tradition at St. Mary's Academy, aims to foster a life-long commitment to serving others.
+Contact: Caitlin Whitty'08, Director of Service 503-721-7739 caitlin.whitty@smapdx.org The Community Service Program, a tradition at St. Mary's Academy, aims to foster a life-long commitment to serving others.
 While St. Mary's does not have a yearly requirement for graduation, involvement in community service activities away from school is part of the school's mission and is highly encouraged.
-The Service Coordinator matches students' interests and skills with needs in the community.
-Currently the following are some individual and group opportunities available for service:
+The Service Director matches students' interests and skills with needs in the community.
+Currently, the following are some individual and group opportunities available for service:

-- Holiday luncheon for the elderly, NW Pilot Project (December) - Christmas baskets through TA (St. Vincent de Paul) - Giving tree during December (JOIN) - Food, clothing, toiletry drives in November and April - Immersion retreats in Old Town (JOIN) - Portland Plunge (summer through JOIN) - Recreation with medically fragile teens through Providence Child Center - Many other service opportunities are available throughout the year and are posted for all students.
+- Holiday luncheon for the elderly, NW Pilot Project (December) - Christmas baskets - Food, clothing, toiletry drives in November and April - Portland Plunge (summer through JOIN) - Recreation with medically fragile teens through Providence Child Center - Many other service opportunities are available throughout the year and are posted for all students.

-Students involved in the Campus Ministry and Service plan many of these service projects and encourage their classmates to participate.
+Students involved in the Service and Campus Ministry plan many of these service projects and encourage their classmates to participate.